GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Method

 \subsubsection{Training and mesh extraction}

 Our joint optimization process first trains for $5,000$ iterations to bootstrap the initialized 3D Gaussians.
 During this stage, all loss terms are suppressed, except $\mathcal{L}_\mathrm{rgb}$, $\mathcal{L}_\mathrm{plane}$, and the binary cross-entropy loss $\mathcal{L}_\mathrm{alpha}$ between the rendered alpha map and ground-truth masks if such masks are provided.
-Following the bootstrap stage, the training jointly optimizes geometric and material parameters, where all loss terms are activated and $\mathcal{L}_\mathrm{rgb}$ is replaced with $\mathcal{L}_\mathrm{pbr}$.
+Following the bootstrap stage, the training jointly optimizes geometric and material parameters, where all loss terms are activated and $\mathcal{L}_\mathrm{rgb}$ is replaced with $\mathcal{L}_\mathrm{pbr}$, as defined in Equation \ref{eq-L}.
+Note that each loss term has a corresponding weight $\lambda$, the details of which are provided in the supplementary.
 Thanks to $\mathcal{L}_\mathrm{ro}$, the learning of BRDF parameters can operate in parallel with other parameters to regulate geometric details.
 All scenes are trained for at most $30,000$ iterations.

-After training, we employ TSDF fusion \cite{Newcombe2011tsdf} to extract triangle meshes.
-The procedure first renders color and depth maps for all viewpoints to obtain RGB-D images.
-The rendered depth maps are further filtered using ground-truth alpha masks if provided, allowing for the extraction of foreground meshes.
-The RGB-D images are then integrated via Open3D \cite{Zhou2018Open3d} to obtain the TSDF volume.
-From there, the resulting triangle mesh is extracted with marching cubes and further post-processed to keep only one cluster.
-This process produces a polygonal mesh with an RGB color baked to each vertex.
+After training, we extract triangle meshes via TSDF fusion \cite{Newcombe2011tsdf}.
+We render RGB-D images from all viewpoints, optionally mask depths using ground-truth alpha, and integrate them into a TSDF volume using Open3D \cite{Zhou2018Open3d}.
+The final mesh is obtained by marching cubes, filtered to a single connected component, and assigned per-vertex RGB colors.